All Posts

 February 8, 2024

 Planning and executing good grazing strategies are the backbone of successful livestock farming in Australia - or anywhere else for that matter.
 Whether you manage cattle, sheep, or goats, finding effective methods to optimise grazing practices is important.
 From continuous grazing to rotational systems, each grazing strategy affects your farming income, sustainability, and soil health.
+Essentially, it's a key component of responsible farm management for graziers.

 As you’re already aware, there isn’t always one grazing strategy to use.
 In fact, many graziers practise tactical farming.
 Tactical farming involves the use of multiple grazing techniques throughout the year or years to adapt to seasonal variances and individual circumstances When done well, feed supply and livestock demands are balanced for growth rate, reproduction and maintenance (Meat & Livestock Australia).